 Each area offers different attractions and atmosphere.
 From the historic centre and central business district to the surrounding suburbs, the city has something for travellers of all ages and interests.

 Melbourne is often considered a hip city.
 It has a vibrant downtown and many trendy districts located near the waterfront.
 It’s also known for its coffee culture, shopping, and an eclectic mixture of attractions.

 Whether you want to party, explore historic sites, or shop until you drop, at least one of the neighbourhoods should satisfy your needs.

-Where to stay in Melbourne: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Melbourne: The best areas & neighbourhoods

 Most first-time visitors simply choose to stay in the central downtown area of Melbourne.
 It’s the heart of the city and home to several important landmarks.

 It’s not the only part of the city to visit.
 In fact, the city is divided into hundreds of suburbs.

 Melbourne covers most of the coastline around Port Phillip Bay, extending into the hinterlands and surrounding valley.
 It grew from the Victorian gold rush and has become a major metropolitan city.
 As you walk the urban streets, you’ll pass original street art, numerous theatres, and live music.

 It’s also one of the most liveable and pedestrian-friendly cities in Australia.
 Getting around is easy, allowing you to explore multiple parts of Melbourne no matter where you stay.

 The best areas to stay in Melbourne for travellers include: